 A common trick to check your master is to listen to your music in an adjacent room with the door open.
 Can you still understand the words clearly?
 Can you follow the melody?
 If so, great job!
-Small speakers that lack low-end such as television speakers but also Yamaha NS10’s or Avantone Mixcubes are great for checking your master on less optimal speaker systems.
-This is a great test to see if you’re low-end translates to smaller speaker systems.
-It’s also great for checking mid clutter, because these speakers focus on the midrange.
+Small speakers that lack low-end such as television speakers, but also Yamaha NS10’s or Avantone Mixcubes are great for checking your master on less optimal speaker systems.
+This is a great test to see if your low-end translates to smaller speaker systems.
+It’s also great for checking mid-clutter, because these speakers focus on the midrange.

 Tip 3 – Ask for feedback

 Send your master over to another producer or mixing engineer and ask for their opinion.
 They will probably notice things you missed entirely.
 Sometimes listening to a master with someone else in the same room can be extremely helpful as well.
 For some reason, listening to your music with someone else makes you judge your music differently.

 This might be the best tip.
 Take a break after you’ve finished mixing.
 Even coming back the next morning with fresh ears will make you put things into perspective.
 If you have the time, leave it for a week.
 Listen to other music in the meantime and work on other projects.
 When you come back to master it, you’ve regained a little bit of objectivity that helps you see the big picture again.